Michael Musmanno: Legacy and honors

 Musmanno is buried in Arlington National Cemetery.
 After his death, The Gettysburg Times wrote that he was "one of Pennsylvania's most respected and colorful figures".
 An obituary from Reading, Pennsylvania, described him as a "maverick on the court".

 His former home in Stowe Township has been designated a state historic landmark.

 1993, a historical marker was placed in his honor near his residence in McKees Rocks, Pennsylvania.

 Articles and books

-Catalogue entries of his writings are available at Hathi Trust Digital Library.
+Catalogue entries of his writings are available at HathiTrust Digital Library.